ananas-test/ananas-api/README.md

-# ananas-api
-Ananas API docs
+# Ananas API docs
+Welcome to our API docs.
+This repo contains Ananas API definitions and Ananas developer portal content.